nanocurrency/nano-docs/docs/protocol-design/orv-consensus.md

 - Each Nano account has its own blockchain that only the owner can modify (representatives can only modify their own blockchain)

+- In Nano, a block is a single transaction (not a group of transactions).
+Transactions are evaluated individually and asynchronously

 - Users can remotely re-delegate their voting weight to anyone at any time

 - Anyone can be a representative